 When seeking equity investments, the source of capital is, for the most part, tied to the stage of capital being raised.

 You see, equity capital is raised in stages or rounds.
-The five main stages include the following:
+The five main stages of investment include the following:

 1. Pre-Seed Funding

 2. Seed Funding